Hello. Welcome to my page devoted to gossip, rants, tittle-tattle and trivia (or not…).

 I offered them tea & sympathy, entertainment, companionship & love, alternative accommodation in my small cellar, and a rather fetching model shape that, whilst still expressing their basic fluid and blobby essence, would make them vastly more attractive to the human eye.
 And work.

 The work bit was crucial to them.
 As I’ve said, they had spent aeons doing bugger all and that’s not proper.
 A Shoggoth must work.
 It was created for this purpose and, one way or another, work it must.

-I suggested several projects that may appeal to them because they included unadulterated labour -often hard toil, so that their prodigious strength will not go waste- and, at the same time, would satisfy the artistic urges that, unbeknownst to themselves, had germinated and developed in their blurry little souls during the past few millennia.
+I suggested several projects that may appeal to them because they included unadulterated labour -often hard toil, so that their prodigious strength would not go waste- and, at the same time, would satisfy the artistic urges that, unbeknownst to them, had germinated and developed in their blurry little souls during the past few millennia.

 Not one of them refused my offer.
 As a matter of fact, they all merged briefly into one single, massive, awesome unit and with a big voice that boomed and resounded and reverberated down the depths of the cavern, they said: